-Anderson Silva To Make UFC Return At UFC 234 In February
+Anderson Silva To Make UFC Return At ‘UFC 234’ In February

-UFC 234 is scheduled to happen in the Rod Laver Arena in Melbourne, Australia on February 10 local (February 9 for US-based viewers).
+UFC 234 is scheduled to happen in the Rod Laver Arena in Melbourne, Australia, on February 10, to be broadcast on February 9 in the U.S. market.
 The main event of the card is a middleweight match between Robert Whittaker (20-4) and Kelvin Gastelum (15-3) for the middleweight championship.
-Silva versus Adesanya is scheduled to be the co-main event of the evening.
+Silva vs. Adesanya is scheduled to be the co-main event of the evening.
 Those are the only two fights announced for the card so far.

 The 43-year-old Anderson “The Spider” Silva has a total of 43 professional MMA fights with a record of 34 wins, 8 losses, and 1 no contest.
 His most recent fight was a unanimous decision win against top-10 contender Derek Brunson.
 Before that, he lost a fight to Daniel Cormier in the light heavyweight division.
 Currently, Anderson Silva is not ranked inside the top 15, according to the official UFC rankings.

-Silva failed a United States Anti-Doping Agency test in October 2017, but USADA ultimately found that Silva failed the test because of a contaminated dietary supplement, and he was given a one-year suspension.
+Silva failed a U.S. Anti-Doping Agency test in October, 2017, but USADA ultimately found that Silva failed the test because of a contaminated dietary supplement, and he was given a one-year suspension.

 Israel “The Last Stylebender” Adesanya is a fighter who really made a name for himself in an impressive win against Derek Brunson.
-He overwhelmed his opponents with a barrage of knees and punches, leading to a TKO.
-The win shot him up to number six on the UFC middleweight rankings.
+He overwhelmed his opponent with a barrage of knees and punches, leading to a TKO.
+The win shot him up to No. 6 on the UFC middleweight rankings.

 Adesanya is undefeated in MMA competition with a 15-0 record and he’s 4-0 inside the UFC cage.
 He started fighting in the UFC on February 11, 2018, and he’s already picked up four wins with two TKO victories and two decisions.